-If you aren’t fully caught up with HBO’s Game of Thrones, be aware that this post contains spoilers.
+If you aren’t fully caught up with HBO’s Game of Thrones, up through Season 6, anyway, be aware that this post contains spoilers.

 In an interview with WalesOnline, Game of Thrones actor Iwan Rheon is quoted as wanting his character Ramsay Bolton “to die an epic, horrible death.”